Universal Law of Character

 The rude and careless Girl Scout is breaking the scout code and affecting others in the group.
 The girl's negative character can also create a poor impression about her troop to outsiders.
 Unless she changes, she may be asked to leave the group.

 The Universal Law of Character states that you should not cause harm to yourself.
 Those with poor or negative character traits cause harm to themselves directly or indirectly.
-Causing harm to others usually results in causing harm to yourself, so this Law also applies to social and cultural character.
+Causing harm to others usually results in causing harm to yourself, so this Law also applies to social and group-based character.

 Follow the universal rules